Discrimination in health and care services - why are you being treated unfairly?

 - association with a national minority

-- other status - this includes sexual orientation, age and transsexual people.
+- other status - this includes sexual orientation, age and transgender people.

 You have a medical appointment.
 You don’t speak English very well and you usually ask your son to come and interpret for you.
 However, this time you feel uncomfortable asking him to help you as the appointment is about a very personal matter.
 You ask for an interpreter, but the hospital says they can’t provide you with one.